 The following picture shows for various types of payment terminals, how you should hold your card to the terminal:

-With your girocard, you can withdraw cash from more than 60.000 ATMs across Germany.
+With your girocard, you can withdraw cash from at around 58.000 ATMs across Germany.
 Simply insert your card into the ATMs card slot, select the amount you want to withdraw and enter your PIN.

 As an additional service, many retailers offer cash withdrawals at their checkouts: When your shopping adds up to 20 euros or more, you can withdraw up to 200 euros from your account.
 Just tell the cashier that you want to withdraw cash and the amount you want to withdraw.
 You then pay your shopping plus the sum of your cash, and the cashier hands it to you with your receipt.
 Cash withdrawals with your girocard at participating retailers are free of charge for you as a customer.

 Many girocards are equipped with the prepaid functions GeldKarte (contact-based) or girogo (contactless).
 If your girocard supports these functions, the according logos will be printed on your card: